← Back to blog

 Add the genre's typically low battery draw and readable interfaces, and you have a near-perfect match between genre and hardware.
 The roguelites that dominate the Deck do so because their core design philosophy, the clean, repeatable run, aligns exactly with how people actually use a handheld.
 It is one of those rare cases where a genre and a device seem made for each other, and the result is that a Steam Deck loaded with roguelites is one of the best gaming setups you can own.

 If you are building a Steam Deck roguelite library, Granny's Rampage is worth keeping an eye on.
-It is a survivors-like, which is the ideal handheld genre, built on an auto-firing core with short, self-contained runs that suit pick-up-and-play perfectly, and it launches on Steam June 22, 2026 (already on Android, zero microtransactions).
+It is a survivors-like, which is the ideal handheld genre, built on an auto-firing core with short, self-contained runs that suit pick-up-and-play perfectly, and it launched on Steam June 22, 2026 (already on Android, zero microtransactions).
 A gun-toting grandmother against demonic suburbia, its run-based structure is exactly the kind that shines on a handheld.

 The Steam Deck and the roguelite are one of the best matches in modern gaming, because the genre's clean, run-based structure aligns perfectly with how people play on a handheld.
 Whether you want the gentle snowball of Vampire Survivors, the prestige depth of Hades, the fast action of Dead Cells, or the turn-based calm of Slay the Spire, your Deck has room for all of them and battery to spare.
 Load a few, play in the gaps of your day, and discover why this genre owns the handheld.
 For the newest entries, our guide to the best indie roguelites of 2026 keeps the recommendations current.